 As he got older and developed his fighting skills, Mike began taking revenge on some of the bullies that had tortured him as a boy.
 He claimed, “That guy who took my glasses and threw them away?
 I beat him in the streets like a f—ing dog for humiliating me.
 He may have forgotten about it, but I never did.”

 While regulations have greatly reduced the danger of boxing over the years, it is a gladiatorial sport, and people are sometimes badly injured or even killed.
 For example, in 1947, Sugar Ray Robinson had a nightmare that he would kill his opponent, Jimmy Doyle, in the ring.
 He threatened to quit the fight, but the promoters actually got a Catholic priest to talk him down.
-To Robinson’s absolute horror, he did indeed kill Doyle, an act that would haunt him the rest of his life.
+To Robinson’s absolute horror, he did indeed kill Doyle, an act that would haunt him for the rest of his life.

 Every boxer aims to knock out his opponent, but vanishingly few have deadly intentions.
 Mike Tyson was one of this rare lot.

-5His Trainer Pulled A Gun On Him
+5His Trainer Pulled a Gun on Him

-Given his proclivity for petty crime and violence, Mike was locked up several times as a kid.
+Given his proclivity for petty crime and violence, Mike was locked up numerous times as a kid.
 He eventually ended up in an upstate New York facility called Elmwood at age 13.
 One of the counselors recognized his talent and recommended him to Cus D’Amato, a legendary boxing trainer.

-One of Cus’s employees was Teddy Atlas, a trainer and commentator best known for a scar running from the left side of his forehead all the way to his jaw.
+One of Cus’s employees was Teddy Atlas, a trainer, and commentator best known for a scar running from the left side of his forehead all the way to his jaw.
 He got the scar in a street fight in his youth, and it took 400 stitches to close.
-Atlas worked closely with Tyson, but the relationship fell apart in 1982, when Mike got handsy with a young girl related to Atlas’s wife.
+Atlas worked closely with Tyson, but the relationship fell apart in 1982 when Mike got handsy with a young girl related to Atlas’s wife.

 When Teddy learned of the incident, he went ballistic, pulling a .38 pistol on the teenaged fighter and firing it at him, though he missed on purpose.
 Cus dismissed Atlas, and for more than 20 years, Teddy held an ugly grudge, calling Tyson a phony and a liar even years later.